databricks-industry-solutions/redox-ehr-api/README.md

 ### Example Usage

-Including writebacks, see the demo notebook and an HTML friendly version.
+Including writebacks, see the demo notebook and an (HTML friendly version)[https://databricks-industry-solutions.github.io/redox-ehr-api].
 TODO

 ## Authors